 One option you have is to use streaming software with multistreaming support from your own computer.
 You might need to learn a thing or two about what an RTMP is to make it work, but that won’t be a huge issue.
 The fact that multistreaming using streaming software will eat up a lot of your CPU and bandwidth will eventually become an issue, though, especially if you want to stream to more than a couple platforms.

 The other option you have it to get a dedicated hardware encoder that can also multistream.
 You’ll still have to configure it manually, but you won’t put too much of a burden on your computer because the dedicated encoder will do that part of the labor.
 You’ll still need plenty of bandwidth, though.

-If you don’t want to put your hardware through all that work and if you want to have some bandwidth left while streaming, using a cloud multistreaming option is just the thing for you.
+If you don’t want to put your outdoor touch screen kiosk through all that work and if you want to have some bandwidth left while streaming, using a cloud multistreaming option is just the thing for you.
 You only need to cast your stream to the cloud, it will take it from there and stream it all over the net.
 Restream.io is such a cloud multistreaming option.

 Which Multistreaming Option to Choose?

 The one thing that you have to realize about multistreaming is that it’s unmistakably a step up in your content making and broadcasting game.
 Multistreaming requires you to start thinking about streaming as a pro does.
 You need to think, among other things, about delivering quality your audience expects, and your old hardware or bandwidth might not be up to the task.

 It is generally accepted that using multistreaming software is the least ideal option.
 You can dabble with it and experiment with streaming to different platforms.
 Eventually, however, you will need to start thinking about getting encoding hardware and upgrading your bandwidth to be able to handle multiple streams at higher quality.